 At the end of your project, you’ll need to compile the sources you used into a bibliography.
 A bibliography, sometimes called “references” or “works cited,” is a comprehensive list of citations at the end of a project.
 The rules for organizing and formatting a bibliography differ depending on which style you’re using, but the style manual should provide guidance for how to do this consistently.
-This is another thing the Writing and Media Center can help you with.
+This is another thing the Writing and Communication Consultations can help you with.

 Citation management tools